 With one in six Australians affected by hearing loss, you are not alone.
 So why not join a group in an activity that interests you, as it will improve your health, outlook and broaden your circle of friends.

-To find what is available in your area you might consider referring to the following resources:
+To find what is available in your area, consider referring to the following resources:

-You can even start your own club – you are only limited by your interests, for instance you could consider cooking, crafts, coffee club, book club, cards, games and knitting - there are many ways to meet people and have fun.
+You can even start your own club – you are only limited by your interests, for instance you could consider cooking, crafts, coffee club, book club, cards, games and knitting - there are many ways to meet people and have fun while managing hearing loss.

-Additional resources are also available by way of organizations that share a calendar of events so you can join in other group activities, or they provide a platform for you to promote a club:
+Additional resources are also available by way of organisations that share a calendar of events so you can join in other group activities, or provide a platform for you to promote a club:

 This not-for-profit organisation holds coffee mornings and other social events where you can learn and engage with your peers.

 You may already be involved in a group or wanting to start one, and we would love to hear about it.
 We hope these ideas have given you the confidence to participate in something new, seize the day!